OpenPSD/auth-server/README.md

 # OpenPSD auth server

-OpenPSD oauth2 enabled authorization server based on [dex](https://github.com/coreos/dex).
+OpenPSD authorization including oauth2 capabilities provided by [hydra](https://www.ory.sh/).

+Work in progress!

 ## requirements

 docker
+docker-compose
+yarn
+go

 ## build
-Use `make build` to build the docker container.
+Use `make build-docker-auth-server` to build the docker container.

-## configure

-Take a look at the `config/config.yaml` file for configuration.

 ## run
-Use `make run` to run the docker container.
-By default this will create a `dex.db` sqlite database in the `./data` directory.

-The server will be available at `http://localhost:5556/dex`.
+Use `make run-docker` to run the docker container.
+The server will be available at `http://localhost:8000`.

+## TODO
+- Setup docker-compose to combine with hydra